olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 To start with, you might want to remember those events:

 * `updated( changedProps)` — invoked by Lit-Element upon change of one or more attribute/property values (Lit-Element will debounce changes, yeah!), after the template was re-rendered; by overriding this method, you can insert additional logic to handle a value change
-* `firstUpdated()` — invoked <em>once</em> by Lit-Element, after it first rendered the template to the Shadow DOM; overriding this method allows you to perform additional initialization logic, at a special time, where you are guaranteed that your custom element was upgraded by the browser; and that your Shadow DOM is initialized.
+* `firstUpdated()` — invoked _once_ by Lit-Element, after it first rendered the template to the Shadow DOM; overriding this method allows you to perform additional initialization logic, at a special time, where you are guaranteed that your custom element was upgraded by the browser; and that your Shadow DOM is initialized.

-### <em>Caveats</em>
+### Caveats

-When you are designing a <em>system of custom elements</em>, that would collaborate with each other, note that you are on a cross-road, with many ways to choose from.
+When you are designing a « system of custom elements », that is, multiple custom elements that would collaborate with each other, note that you are on a _cross-road_, with many ways to choose from.

 Essentially remember that, at this time of writing, knowing when a parent/child/sibling custom element was instantiated is a tricky question — subject of [debate and proposals](#TODO:definition).